How to address the Mayor, mayoral protocol details and the role and position of the Mayor of Hillingdon.

 The description for the purpose of printed matter or announcement is "The Worshipful the Mayor of Hillingdon, Councillor Catherine Dann" and when the Mayoress is also present "The Worshipful the Mayor and Mayoress of Hillingdon, Councillor George Cooper and Councillor Judith Cooper".

-The Mayor normally wears his chain and badge of office at functions and events held within the Borough.
+The Mayor normally wears her chain and badge of office at functions and events held within the Borough.

 Unless otherwise requested, the Mayor can be expected to arrive approximately 10 minutes before the time of a luncheon or dinner, and five minutes before a meeting or similar function.
 She should be met at the door by some responsible person and escorted to the room where the function is being held.

 With their permission photographs and videos of the Mayor/Deputy Mayor attending functions and events can be taken but these must not be used for personal or commercial/advertising or profit making purposes.

 It is advisable that you contact the Mayor's Office of your intention and seek permission beforehand.

 The Mayoral car should be able to draw up without hindrance at the entrance to the building in which the function is taking place.
 Arrangements for parking the car near the entrance should be made.

 If the Mayor or Deputy Mayor is required to preside at a meeting and/or make a speech, their agreement should be sought in advance.
 If a speech or toast is involved, then an appropriate written speech should be provided at least five days before the function.

-The above notes apply to the Deputy Mayor, Cllr Catherine Dann except that her title is "The Deputy Mayor of Hillingdon".
-She is referred to as "The Deputy Mayor" or in speech "Deputy Mayor".
+The above notes apply to the Deputy Mayor, Cllr George Cooper except that his title is "The Deputy Mayor of Hillingdon".
+He is referred to as "The Deputy Mayor" or in speech "Deputy Mayor".